In This Article

 4. Robust App Ecosystem and Integrations

-Shopify as an app-driven platform (over 12,000+ apps in the app store as of January 2025) — this lets brands be nimble, move quickly, and get functionality (i.e., subscriptions, a loyalty program, marketing automation, etc) that usually costs a pretty penny in other platforms with the click of a button.
-This provides brands the agility to pivot and innovate, monitor and launch functional upgrades at an unprecedented pace, and to challenge customer experience and engagement targets by beating planning schedules and timelines.
+Shopify has over 12,000+ apps in the app store as of January 2025 - this lets brands be nimble, move quickly, and get functionality (i.e., subscriptions, a loyalty program, marketing automation, etc) with the click of a button.
+This provides brands the agility to pivot and innovate, monitor and launch functional upgrades at an unprecedented pace.

 5. Enterprise-Ready Scalability with Shopify Plus